WWE ‘Backlash’ Results: Seth Rollins Retains The Intercontinental Title In A Show-Stealing Match

-After Ruby Riott defeated Bayley during the Backlash pre-show, the opening contest for the WWE pay-per-view was Seth Rollins squaring-off against The Miz.
-Seth Rollins was defending the WWE Intercontinental Championship, and if The Miz had won the contest, he would have tied Chris Jericho’s record (who is a nine-time intercontinental champion).
+After Ruby Riott defeated Bayley during the Backlash pre-show, the opening contest for the WWE pay-per-view featured Seth Rollins squaring-off against The Miz.
+Seth Rollins was defending the WWE Intercontinental Championship, and if The Miz had won the contest, he would have tied Chris Jericho’s record, who is a nine-time intercontinental champion.

 This match represented both brands of the WWE.
-The Miz is currently on SmackDown Live, so most assumed he was not going to go over (since that would have put both mid-card championships on Raw).
+The Miz is currently on SmackDown Live, so most assumed he was not going to go over, since that would have put both mid-card championships on Raw.

 Since this is a co-branded event, “The A-lister” was able to reunite with his Miztourage.
 Much to Miz’s chagrin, Curtis Axel and Bo Dallas let their former mentor know that they would not be in his corner.
 Since they have officially cut their ties with The Miz, hopefully the WWE will give the pair another fun gimmick.

-The New Jersey crowd was on fire for this bell to bell.
+The New Jersey crowd was on fire for this match, bell to bell.
 The best WWE matches feature two wrestlers who know how to tell a story in the ring, and these two did just that.
 The contest lasted the better part of a half-hour.
 The two exchanged basic heat and shine.
 Seth then went for a springboard, and he was met with a kick to the face.

 You cannot deny the ring SAVVY of the 8-TIME #ICChampion @mikethemiz…#WWEBacklash pic.twitter.com/X1TarNocuY